robjhornby/superpermutations-necklace/README.md

 After generating all possible edges for a single node in the given graph (which only depends on the number of objects), order these edges from least to most weight, and assign an arbitrary order to edges which share a weight.
 Label these edges A, B, C, etc. so that finding a superpermutation is equivalent to finding a string consisting of A,B,C... such that the corresponding path through the graph visits every node.

-Now make some assumptions which I don't know are true so that this solution can work:
+Now make the following assumptions:
-1. Each node may not be visited twice, i.e. each permutation appears exactly once in the shortest superpermutation
+1. Each node may not be visited twice, i.e. each permutation appears exactly once in the shortest superpermutation.
+I don't know whether this is necessarily true.
-2. The solution must be a hamiltonian cycle with a single edge removed
+2. The solution must be a Hamiltonian cycle with a single edge removed (it must be a Hamiltonian path, and since the graph is complete, any Hamiltonian path can be turned into a Hamiltonian cycle by adding one edge)

-Given that every node is equivalent you could start the path through the graph at any node, following the same Hamiltonian cycle, and still visit every node.
-Or equivalently, you can take any number of edges from the start of the cycle and stick them on the end of the cycle, start that thing from the same node and still visit every node.
+Given that every node is equivalent (the graph is vertex transitive) you could start the path through the graph at any node, following the same Hamiltonian cycle, and still visit every node.
+Or equivalently, you can take any number of edges from the start of the cycle and stick them on the end of the cycle and still have fundamentally the same cycle.

-This is equivalent to saying that the string of edges is cyclically invariant, i.e. the following strings are equivalent (if they correspond to a cycle in a graph):
+This is equivalent to saying that the string of edges is invariant under rotation, i.e. the following strings are equivalent (if they correspond to a cycle in a graph):

 ABACDA